dram1964/cloudarchitect/docs/ml/llm/readme.md

 - Context Engineering: as prompt engineering skills become more widespread, context engineering became the next key-skill for optimising LLMs.
 Involves providing the correct domain-specific tokens for optimising responses.
+- Context Window: the maximum number of tokens an LLM can consider when generating the next token
+- Multi-shot prompting: where you provide multiple inputs including example prompts and responses